spinbench/spinbench/README.md

 Detailed prompt‑template documentation lives in **[`docs/prompt_config.md`](docs/prompt_config.md)**.
 We also provide more documentations for how to write the config file in **[`docs`](docs)**.
 And you can find the example configs in **[`configs`](configs)**.

+In the game between LLMs and solver, besides the above model list config file, we also support only running one model-solver pair.
+You can pass `--tested_model` to the command line to specify the model name.
+The naming rule is the same as that of the model above.
+This will override the `--player_list` config.
+See [scripts/run_all_games.py](scripts/run_all_games.py) for more details and examples.

 ---

 ## 🎮 Usage